TheKrakenIO/Operation-KrakenIO-Unveiling-USPS-Scam-Tactics/usps_scam_fuzzer.md

 - **robots.txt Analysis**: Parses `robots.txt` to list disallowed paths that may hide scam pages.
 - **HTTP Header Analysis**: Captures response headers ( `Server`, `X-Powered-By`) to reveal server tech stack.
 - **Form Detection**: Identifies HTML forms in responses, flagging potential phishing pages.
-- **Screenshots**: Captures screenshots of pages with an HTTP 200 status, saving them to a `screenshots/` directory.
+- **Screenshots**: Captures screenshots of pages with an HTTP 200 status and saves them to a `screenshots/` directory.
 - **Steady Fuzzing**: Adds delays between requests to avoid server blocking.
 - **User-Agent Rotation**: Uses a customizable list of browser-like User-Agents to mimic real traffic.
 - **VPN Reminder**: Prompts users to use a VPN for privacy before scanning.